-In Section A, students will be required to choose one question out of 5.
-This part of the question paper will be made available to schools 3 weeks prior to the assessment date.
-Students will be expected to engage in preparatory work consisting of 3 sides of A3-sized paper.
+In Section A, students will be required to choose one question out of 4.
+This part of the question paper will be made available to schools 4 weeks prior to the assessment date.
+Students will be expected to engage in preparatory work consisting of 2 sides of A3-sized paper.
 The preparatory work should strictly be carried out at the school under the guidance and supervision of the Visual Arts Educator.
 Educators will need to authenticate the work of their students.
 Students' preparatory work, therefore, should bear the seal of the school and the Educator's signature.
 Preparatory work will be allowed in the examination rooms on the day of the assessment.
 Students will need to produce a final A3-sized artwork on that day.
 Both the preparatory work and the final artwork produced will then have to be submitted.

 Section B will comprise a single compulsory question which will require students to interpret, critically analyse and appreciate a given piece of artwork.
-In this context, they will be required to produce a piece of writing of about 200 to 250 words.
+In this context, they will be required to answer 3-4 part questions.
 This part of the question paper will be made available to the students on the day of the assessment.